leighklotz/ThePawnShopTrinket/README.md

 an LED strip, displaying messages and scanning for Bluetooth Low Energy (BLE) devices.

-It was inspired by Blatao <https://github.com/leighklotz/blatano> and designed for The Pawn Shop in San Francisco.
+It was inspired by Blatano <https://github.com/leighklotz/blatano> and designed for The Pawn Shop in San Francisco.
 The project utilizes libraries like `WS2812FX` for LED control and `BLEDevice` for BLE scanning.